saeedvaziry/react-native-card-holder/README.md

 ## License

-The Laravel Entity Generator is open-sourced software licensed under the MIT license.
+This repo is open-sourced software licensed under the MIT license.